DominicLuidold/WS22-AutonomousSystems-III/README.md

 ###### Functional Principle

-As a first step, the `inspector` node creates an instance of the `WallLocalizer` class wich uses `Advanced Monte Carlo Localization` to localize the TurtleBot within the labyrinth before being able to start requesting new target tokens to plan the path for and to drive to.
+As a first step, the `inspector` node creates an instance of the `WallLocalizer` class wich uses the `Advanced Monte Carlo Localization` to localize the TurtleBot within the labyrinth before being able to start requesting new target tokens to plan the path for and to drive to.
 For more details, refer to the *Localization using `AMCL`* block below.

 <details>
 <summary>Localization using <code>AMCL</code></summary>